bobafetthotmail/folder2ram/README.md

 --removed autostart after installation

+--make sure that keep_file and keep_folder structure clean their tmpfs folder before running.

+--remove configuration choices (so that by default it does nothing) (temporarily at least)

+--remove configuration cli GUI (again temporarily commented out)

 TODO:

 write better readme and manual about what happens when folder2ram is run, what folders are bound and where they will go.

-make sure that keep_file and keep_folder structure clean their tmpfs folder before running.

-remove configuration choices (so that by default it does nothing)

-remove configuration cli GUI

 add optional periodic sync to disk